transitiverobotics/transitive/cloud/homepage/docs/Hosted/getting-started.md

-import useDocusaurusContext from '@docusaurus/useDocusaurusContext';

-export const Test = () => {
-  const {siteConfig: {customFields}} = useDocusaurusContext();
-  return <span>{customFields.isDevelopment ?
-'Dev!' : 'prod'}</span>
-};

 # Getting Started

-Test: <Test />

-Start by [registering for a free account](/register).
+Start by <Link title='registering for a free account' service='portal' path='/register'/>
 Once registered, you can start using Transitive Robotics by:
-1. Installing the agent by running the `curl` command from your [Fleet page](/fleet),
+1. Installing the agent by running the `curl` command from your <Link title='Fleet page' service='portal' path='/' />,
-2. Installing a capability from the [Capabilities page](/caps), and
+2. Installing a capability, and
 3. Embedding the HTML snippet provided by the capability on the device page in your own web application.

 These steps are now explained in more detail.

 ### Installing the agent

-Once you have an account and are logged in, head to the [Fleet page](/).
+Once you have an account and are logged in, head to the <Link title='Fleet page' service='portal' path='/' />.
 The fleet page shows you all your connected devices.
 Most of these will be robots, but also other devices such as on-premise servers might be listed here.
 To add devices to your account, find the `curl` command at the top of the page and execute it on your device.
 We currently support devices running Ubuntu 18.04 or 20.04 on amd64 or arm64.

 :::note In case you are curious